relaycli/relay/README.md

-# Invoxflow
+# Relay
-Backend API for a fast inbox processing flow
+SDK and CLI for email management

 ## What you get
 - Production ready backend with user authentication